2023 Wisconsin Supreme Court election: Advertising

 On January 20, 2023, Janet Protasiewicz became the first candidate to announce a purchase of TV ads, allocating $700,000 for ads to air in the three weeks leading up to the February 21 primary.
 The ads, which began airing on January 26, highlight Protasiewicz's support for abortion rights and feature women warning “extremists want to ban abortion.
 Even in cases of rape and health of the mother.”
 Fair Courts America, a conservative advocacy group funded by megadonors Richard and Elizabeth Uihlein, simultaneously spent $250,000 on radio ads in support of Daniel Kelly.
 Fair Courts America then launched a $500,000 TV ad campaign in support of Kelly on February 2.
 The ads warn “Madison liberals are trying to take over the Wisconsin Supreme Court.
 That’s why we need to elect conservative Justice Dan Kelly.”
 Fair Courts America later increased their advertising budget for Kelly to $2.4 million.

 Also in early February, the progressive group A Better Wisconsin Together announced a purchase of ads opposing Jennifer Dorow, including $720,000 for TV ads and $110,000 for digital ads.
 They later increased their ad budget to $1.9 million.
 The ads accuse Dorow of having "a long history of keeping criminals, even sexual predators, out of prison."
 Daily Kos theorized that A Better Wisconsin Together, which is affiliated with the national group ProgressNow, believed that Dorow would be more difficult to defeat and was trying to prevent her from reaching the April general election.
 On the same day, Dorow announced her first TV ad campaign, a $60,000 buy highlighting her service in the trial of Darrell Brooks.
 Dorow later increased her ad spending to $400,000, and the advocacy group Conservative Action for America followed up with a $246,000 buy in support of her.

-Protasiewicz released two additional ads on February 7 which stress her support for fairness and public safety and poke fun at the difficulty of pronouncing her surname.
+Protasiewicz released two additional ads on February 7 which stressed her support for fairness and public safety and poked fun at the difficulty of pronouncing her surname.
 Two conservative groups, Wisconsin Alliance for Reform and Wisconsin Manufacturers & Commerce, simultaneously spent a combined $770,000 on a commercial portraying Protasiewicz as weak on crime.
 Protasiewicz hit back on February 10 with an ad defending her history as a prosecutor and accusing Dorow and Kelly of representing child predators during their time as defense attorneys.
 This brought her total ad spending to $1.25 million.
 Protasiewicz's fundraising advantage allowed her to run an ad during the 2023 Super Bowl, the only candidate in the race to do so.

 On February 14, Women Speak Out PAC, which is affiliated with Susan B. Anthony Pro-Life America, announced it would spend "six figures" on pro-Kelly ads highlighting his opposition to abortion.
 Kelly and Everett Mitchell did not air any ads themselves, and no outside groups ran ads in support of Mitchell.
 In total, over $9 million was spent in the primary.